wcjohnchen/capstoneProject3/README.md

-**Multivariate MOdel**.
+**Multivariate Model**.
 This model architecture is the same as the new version of univariate model; however, with addition of two more features: CARRIER_DELAY and LATE_AIRCRAFT_DELAY features.
 WEATHER_DELAY, NAS_DELAY, and SECURITY_DELAY features were not included because addition of those features were found to increase MAPE.
 The data was standardized.
 Overall, MAPE (4.9 ± 0.2% (n = 5)) of the multivariate model is significantly lower than that of the univariate model; thus indicating that the multivariate model is the best performing model in this study.

 **Supplementary Figure 3**.
 Representative time series mulitvariate plot of averaged monthly delayed departure time for the Southwest Airlines.
 Train/test split: 80:20; look back (lag time) = 12; sliding window step = 1; red color = train prediction; green color = test prediction.